Elvismutinda/distributed-dbs_mini-project/README.md

 - Application 1 - Find the name and price of the least ordered product in each store/branch
 - Application 2 - Find the email and name of the customers who have ordered more than 10 times
-- Application 3 - Find the total number of products in stock in for each supplier
+- Application 3 - Find the total number of products in stock for each supplier

-### Application 1 - Find the name and price pf the cheapest product in each category
+### Application 1 - Find the name and price of the cheapest product in each category

 Horizontally fragment the products table category wise